whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Navigate to Run
 1. Click the three-dot-dropdown
 1. Select 'Export as BagIt'
-1. Confirm that you are asked to start a download for the archive
+1. Confirm that a download starts for the ZIP archive
 1. Open the archive
 1. Confirm that the top level has
     1. `run-local.sh`